Did you know that the Halloween Jack O'Lantern has Irish origins?

 - The Legend of Stingy Jack and the Jack O'Lantern

 - Carving Pumpkins with Pride in Your Heritage

 Celebrate Your Irish Heritage by Carving a Pumpkin

 Did you know that when you carve out a pumpkin to create your very own masterpiece, you are continuing an ancient Irish tradition and celebrating your Irish heritage?

 And so, let's explore the history and origins of this family tradition, and learn why pumpkin carving is primarily a Halloween tradition.

-Plus, we’ll discover the legend of Ireland’s Stingy Jack, who is probably still roaming the earth with nothing but his original hollowed out turnip lantern to light his way.
+Plus, we'll discover the legend of Ireland's Stingy Jack.
+Unfortunately he is probably still roaming the earth with nothing but his original hollowed out turnip lantern to light his way.

 What is a Jack-o-lantern?

-Jack-o-lanterns are root vegetable lanterns made by scooping out the insides of a pumpkin or rutabaga, carving the outer side with a face or Halloween design, and lighting it up with a candle or electric light.
+Jack-o-lanterns are root vegetable lanterns made by scooping out the insides of a pumpkin or rutabaga.
+Next the outer side is carved with a face or Halloween design.
+The lantern is lit up with a candle or electric light.

-The custom of making jack-o-lanterns at Halloween time originated in Ireland.
+And so, let's explore the custom of making jack-o-lanterns at Halloween time, which originated in Ireland.